-The decrease in lease liabilities, net of current portion, by P25,991 million was primarily due to the payments made to PSALM by the Energy business entities under the IPPA Agreements.
+The decrease in total lease liabilities by P25,211 million was primarily due to the payments made to PSALM by the Energy business entities under the IPPA Agreements.

 The increase in other noncurrent liabilities by P4,109 million was mainly due to the: (a) recognition by MPGC of retention payable related to the ongoing Mariveles Power Plant Project, (b) remeasurement by Petron of asset retirement obligation, and (c) increase in derivative liability of SMC due to fair valuation and foreign exchange translation.